High School Summer Naturalists in Training (NiTs)

 The High School Naturalists in Training (NiTs) Program at the Audubon Center provides practical, hands-on experience for emerging leaders in science and education.
-The program begins in June 2014 and will run through mid-August.
-You will participate in one week of training (June 9 – 13th), and then will select four – five of the eight weeks of camps during which you’d like to work.
-You will receive minimum wage ($7.90/hour), as well as professional training and experience while enjoying summertime outside with kids.
+The program begins in June 2015 and will run through mid-August.
+You will participate in one day of mandatory training (June 6th 9 am – 5 pm), and then will select 6 or 8 weeks of camps during which you’d like to work.
+You will receive a stipend based on your availability. $800 for the 8 weeks or $540 for the 6 weeks, as well as professional training, first aid and CPR if needed and experience while enjoying summertime outside with kids.

 Interns are required to:

 * Be 16 years old by June 1st, 2015